Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

-\begin{definition}[Measurement scenario] Let $X$ be a collection of fundamental objects called simple measurements, in the sense of being atomic.
+\begin{definition}[Scenario] Let $X$ be a collection of fundamental objects called simple measurements, in the sense of being atomic.
 On $X$ we define a covering $\mathcal{C}\subset \mathbb{P}\left(X\right)$ such that it satisfies the structure of a simplicial complex.
 We call the elements of $\mathcal{C}$ contexts of the measurement set $X$, which are compatibles if they are in the same context.
-A pair $\left(X,\mathcal{C}\right)$ is called a measurement scenario. \end{definition}
+A pair $\mathbf{X}=\left(X,\mathcal{C}\right)$ is called a scenario. \end{definition}

-This definition implies that there are maximal contexts ($U\in \mathcal{C}$ is maximal if for all $V\in \mathcal{C}$ and $U\subset V$, then $U=V$), and minimal contexts ($U\in \mathcal{C}$ is minimal if for all $V\in \mathcal{C}$ and $V\subset m=U$, then $U=V$).
+This definition implies that there are maximal contexts ($U\in \mathcal{C}$ is maximal if for all $V\in \mathcal{C}$ and $U\subset V$, then $U=V$), and minimal contexts ($U\in \mathcal{C}$ is minimal if for all $V\in \mathcal{C}$ and $V\subset U$, then $U=V$).
 We will denote the set of maximal contexts as $\mathcal{C}^{+}$, and the set of minimal contexts as $\mathcal{C}^{-}$.
-By the $\sigma$-algebra structure, we can limit our study to minimal contexts, and not the measurements, permitting us to do a disjoint union of a maximal context by its minimal parts.
-Therefore we will call a context atomic if it is minimal, and usually call it measurement.
+By the Boolean structure, we can limit our study to minimal contexts, and not the simple measurements.
+Therefore, we will call by measurements the minimal contexts and treat them as vertices of the simplicial complex\footnote{One can ask about the fundamental nature of measurements because of the coarse-graining to minimal contexts, relating it with a loss of information \cite{duarte2020investigating}.
+Such problem only appears here because we treat measurements as the fundamental objects.
+A more natural description is by the notion of coverage, and consequently of site, for the category of contexts.
+A site can be thought as a space without points, implying such a question is empty: there are no fundamental objects, only the covering, and its construction depends on how refined is the observer’s tools.
+For this, a categorical treatment of the scenario is necessary \cite{Karvonen_2019}.
+Such a notion of fundamental objects is allowed by the Boolean lattice, but is of a metaphysical origin, as appears in classical physics \cite{Del_Santo_2019}.}.